CastosHQ/Seriously-Simple-Podcasting/readme.txt

 - Supports both audio *and* video podcasting
 - New `podcast` post type and `series` taxonomy for managing your podcast episodes
 - Use any post type for your podcast episodes
-- Highly configurable and robust RSS feed designed for *all* podcast services and feed readers, including iTunes, Google Play and Stitcher
+- Highly configurable and robust RSS feed designed for *all* podcast services and feed readers - including iTunes, Google Play and Stitcher
 - Shortcodes & widgets for displaying podcast episode lists as well as single episodes anywhere on your site
 - Playable episodes using the built-in WordPress media player
 - The freedom to host your media files on the same site or any other server